Cardinals vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Cardinals have posted a mark of 1-5.
+- In seven games as the underdog over the last 10 matchups, the Cardinals have a record of 2-5.

+- When it comes to the total, the Cardinals and their foes are 5-4-1 in their last 10 contests.

+- The Cardinals' previous 10 matchups have not had a runline posted by bookmakers.
+The average over/under established by sportsbooks in St. Louis' past three contests has been 9.8, a streak during which the Cardinals and their opponents have hit the over every time.

 Cardinals Betting Records & Stats

-- The Cardinals have been chosen as underdogs in 57 games this year and have walked away with the win 24 times (42.1%) in those games.
+- The Cardinals have come away with 25 wins in the 58 contests they have been listed as the underdogs in this season.

-- St. Louis has played as an underdog of +165 or more twice this season and lost both games.
+- St. Louis has not entered a game this season with longer moneyline odds than +240.

-- The Cardinals have an implied victory probability of 37.7% according to the moneyline set by oddsmakers for this matchup.
+- The Cardinals have an implied victory probability of 29.4% according to the moneyline set for this matchup.

-- So far this season, St. Louis and its opponents have hit the over in 64 of its 134 games with a total.
+- St. Louis' games have gone over the total in 65 of its 135 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!